 To host meetings, events and trips and develops strong partnerships with allied groups or events.

 The Thunder Bay Geology and Lapidary Club meets on the 2nd to 4th Monday of every month at the Thunder Bay Public Library, Waverley Branch Auditorium from 6pm to 7:45pm.
-See the Events Calendar for exact dates.
+See the Events Calendar or Facebook for exact dates.

 Note that meetings are not held from June to August as events and field trips are scheduled then so check the Events Calendar for accurate meeting and upcoming events planned over the year.
 In the winter months, classes are held for members to learn lapidary skills such as wire-wrapping or stone carving.